 While we may want maximum adhesion in a multilayer structure, it would mean using a thicker tie-layer or a resin with higher proportion of reactive chemical groups.
-Both these options tend to increase costs.
-The preferred approach then is to figure out the minimum adhesion required for the given application environment and choose layer thickness as well as dilution level.
-Safety margin should be added to account for machine inconsistency in maintaining tie-layer thickness variation.
+Both these options tend to increase cost.
+The preferred approach then is, to figure out the minimum adhesion required for the given application environment and choose layer thickness Safety margin should be added to account for machine inconsistency in maintaining tie-layer thickness variation.
+We recommend a minimum tie layer thickness of 3 microns for each set of PE/Nylon or EVOH layers.